Thank you for reading my global moneyline review on IBuyIReview!

 About Global MoneyLine

 An investigation on their domain name, however, shows that it was purchased on 4th February 2016 and the registration set to private.
-It is, therefore, impossible to know who is behind the company.
+It is, therefore, impossible to know who is behind moneyline.
 This raised a red flag, as legit companies do not hide their background information.

-For example, I joined this morning at around 9 am and sponsored only one person into the company.
-By 9 pm I had 897 people in my Money Line.
-Since I had only sponsored one person, the other 896 were people who were joining the company from anywhere around the world.
+For example, I joined this morning at around 9 am and sponsored only one person into moneyline.
+By 9 pm I had 897 reply notifications in my Money Line.
+Since I had only sponsored one person, the other 896 were an opportunity to reply to those who were joining moneyline from anywhere around the world.

-As a free Global MoneyLine member, you send messages to one member at a time, while as a paid member you can send to twenty at a time.
+As a free Global MoneyLine member, you send messages to one member at a time, while as a paid member you can send up to twenty at a time.

 Global MoneyLine’s affiliate membership is free, though if you want to be paid in its compensation plan, you have to purchase the paid membership at $20.